What You Need to Know About Professional Sports in Toronto

-Whether you’ve never experienced a Canadian football game or you’re a seasoned fan, you’re in for a treat at a Toronto Argonauts game.
+Whether you've never experienced a Canadian football game or are a seasoned fan, you're in for a treat at a Toronto Argonauts game.
 The Argos have a long and illustrious history.
-Founded in 1873, they have the distinction of being not just one of the oldest Toronto professional sports teams, but in all of North America still using their original names.
+Founded in 1873, they have the distinction of being not just one of the oldest Toronto professional sports teams but in all of North America, still using their original names.

-They play from the BMO Field in Toronto’s Exhibition Centre, a large historic sports complex that also hosts events like the Honda Indy Toronto street race.
-If you want to see an especially thrilling game, catch the Argonauts when they’re playing their noted rivals from Hamilton, the Tiger-Cats, on their own hometurf.
+They play from the BMO Field in Toronto's Exhibition Centre, a large historic sports complex that hosts events like the Honda Indy Toronto street race.
+If you want to see an incredibly thrilling game, catch the Argonauts when they're playing their noted rivals from Hamilton, the Tiger-Cats, on their home turf.

 The Toronto Wolfpack (NARL)

-One of Toronto’s younger sports teams, the Toronto Wolfpack have already had some exciting twists and turns to their story.
+One of Toronto's younger sports teams, the Toronto Wolfpack, has already had some exciting twists and turns to its story.
 Founded in 2016 as a member of the Rugby Football League, the Wolfpack grew in skill and popularity until they were able to join the Super League, a UK-based rugby league.

-The team opted to depart the Super League after ticket sales were hammered by the COVID-19 pandemic.
-As of 2021, the Wolfpack are back as part of the new North American Rugby League.
-That’s great news for fans, who love to see the pro rugby action at Lamport Stadium in Toronto’s fun Liberty Village neighbourhood.
+The team opted to depart the Super League after the COVID-19 pandemic hammered ticket sales.
+As of 2021, the Wolfpack is back as part of the new North American Rugby League.
+That's great news for fans who love to see the pro rugby action at Lamport Stadium in Toronto's fun Liberty Village neighbourhood.

 Toronto Marlies (AHL)

 The Maple Leafs aren't the only professional sports team dominating hockey in Toronto.
 The Marlies are the city's American Hockey League team, though they got their start in 1978 in New Brunswick.